alex-bellon/wikipedia/README.md

 - [Entropy (information theory)](https://en.wikipedia.org/wiki/Entropy_(information_theory)) - is the average rate at which information is produced by a stochastic source of data.
 - [Feistel cipher](https://en.wikipedia.org/wiki/Feistel_cipher) - a symmetric structure used in the construction of block ciphers
 - [Identicon](https://en.wikipedia.org/wiki/Identicon) - An Identicon is a visual representation of a hash value, usually of an IP address, that serves to identify a user of a computer system as a form of avatar while protecting the users' privacy.
+- [Indistinguishability obfuscation](https://en.wikipedia.org/wiki/Indistinguishability_obfuscation) - a cryptographic primitive that provides a formal notion of program obfuscation.
+Informally, obfuscation hides the implementation of a program while still allowing users to run it.
 - [Key Schedule](https://en.wikipedia.org/wiki/Key_schedule) - In cryptography, the so-called product ciphers are a certain kind of cipher, where the (de-)ciphering of data is typically done as an iteration of rounds.
 - [Key signing party](https://en.wikipedia.org/wiki/Key_signing_party) - an event at which people present their public keys to others in person, who, if they are confident the key actually belongs to the person who claims it, digitally sign the certificate containing that public key and the person's name, etc.
 - [Key Wrap](https://en.wikipedia.org/wiki/Key_Wrap) - a class of symmetric encryption algorithms designed to encrypt cryptographic key material.
 - [Lamport signature](https://en.wikipedia.org/wiki/Lamport_signature) - a method for constructing a digital signature.
 Lamport signatures can be built from any cryptographically secure one-way function; usually a cryptographic hash function is used.
+- [Learning with errors](https://en.wikipedia.org/wiki/Learning_with_errors) - the computational problem of inferring a linear n-ary function f over a finite ring from given samples y_i = f (x_i) some of which may be erroneous.
 - [Linux Unified Key Setup](https://en.wikipedia.org/wiki/Linux_Unified_Key_Setup) - disk encryption specification created by Clemens Fruhwirth in 2004 and was originally intended for Linux.
 - [Merkle Tree](https://en.wikipedia.org/wiki/Merkle_tree) - a hash tree or Merkle tree is a tree in which every leaf node is labelled with the hash of a data block, and every non-leaf node is labelled with the cryptographic hash of the labels of its child nodes.
 - [Nihilist cipher](https://en.wikipedia.org/wiki/Nihilist_cipher) - manually operated symmetric encryption cipher, originally used by Russian Nihilists in the 1880s to organize terrorism against the tsarist regime.